aangelsalazarr/us_electricity_pricing/README.md

 # US Electricity Pricing
 Purpose of this effort is to unify datasets across seven different ISOs in order to track and visualize LMP trends across the United States.

+Generally, real-time ISO Energy data exists in Silos.
+This repository aims to walk through the process of unifying data sets for further analyis.

 ## ISOs
 [PJM]()
 - US States Covered: